forestgrape/coronavirus/7_social/controlling.md

 * Outdoor activities reduce the overall Covid burden since: 1) More activities allowed.
 2) Outdoor activities even can reduce the overall Covid spread and especially the number of severe cases, since less time is spent indoors and the lifestyles are healthier.
 * Appropriate spread precaution measures and good treatment is important for people with severe Covid.

+  > The stringency of measures needed is discussed in the section [Balancing of measures](#balancing-of-measures).

 ## Mindset and Strategy to Tackle Covid